chrisgleissner/spring-batch-rest/README.md

 `com.github.chrisgleissner.springbatchrest.jobExecutionCacheSize` (default: 100)

 For performance reasons, `/jobExecutions` queries are performed against an in-memory cache of recent job executions.
-If the `limitPerJob` request parameter is larger than `100`, this cache is bypassed and the Spring Batch <a href="https://docs.spring.io/spring-batch/4.0.x/api/index.html?org/springframework/batch/core/explore/JobExplorer.html">JobExplorer</a> is used instead.
+If the `limitPerJob` request parameter is larger than the value of this property, the cache is bypassed and the
+Spring Batch <a href="https://docs.spring.io/spring-batch/4.0.x/api/index.html?org/springframework/batch/core/explore/JobExplorer.html">JobExplorer</a> is used instead.

 ### Job Restart